Representing seesaw neutrino models and their motion in lepton flavour space: Conclusion

 \section{Conclusion}

 We have seen how representing seesaw models in lepton flavour space allows a deeper understanding of different features of seesaw models.
 In particular different results have an easy graphical interpretation.
 The new bridging matrix, switching from the light to heavy neutrino lepton basis, is very useful for writing flavour probabilities and characterising seesaw models in an easy way.
 We have also seen how fine-tuning in seesaw models can be expressed in terms of a Lorentz boost in flavour space and sequential dominated models, characterised by minimal fine-tuning, are those for which the boost velocity is vanishing and therefore are flavour invariant, in agreement with previous results.
-However, our approach basically specifies that they are the only ones with such property.
-Therefore, any deviation from sequential dominated models, corresponds to a motion in flavour space.
-On the other hand some deviation is necessary to have non-vanishing $C\!P$ decaying asymmetries and successful leptogenesis.
+A deviation from sequential dominated models, turning on some motion in flavour space, produces a deviation from orthonormality that is necessary to have non-vanishing $C\!P$ decaying asymmetries and successful leptogenesis.
+We have seen also that one can deviate from sequential dominated models with a pure real rotation orthogonal matrix.
+This still corresponds to models at rest in flavour space, but again with some deviation from orthonormality producing non-vanishing $C\!P$ violation and in principle allowing for successful leptogenesis.
 We have also seen how to generate randomly, in a flavour unbiased way, seesaw models.
-We have then applied these new tools to $N_2$ leptogenesis and showed that it is actually very easy to realise the condition of no wash-out from the lightest RH neutrino, for $\sim 49\%$ of the points once the current values of the mixing angles are used for hierarchical light neutrinos.
+We have then applied these new tools to $N_2$-leptogenesis and showed how it is actually very easy to realise the condition of no wash-out from the lightest RH neutrino, for $\sim 49\%$ of the points once the current values of the mixing angles are used for hierarchical light neutrinos.
 On the other hand, if $m_1 \gtrsim 0.1\,{\rm eV}$, this probability drops to less than $5\%$, a result that confirms that the exclusion of quasi-degenerate neutrino from current cosmological observations, supports scenarios of minimal leptogenesis based on type-I seesaw and thermal production of RH neutrinos.
 The new tools and ideas introduced in this work will be very useful in different respects, both in the quest of models of new physics able to explain neutrino masses and mixing and, more pragmatically, in scanning seesaw models within different contexts such as leptogenesis.